 Alternative to immersion of Idols in drought affected areas

 In many places due to the lack of rainfall, rivers and small streams dry up.
-Hence there may be a difficulty in immersing a Ganesh Idol in flowing water as per Scriptures.
+Hence there may be a difficulty in immersing a Ganesh Idol in flowing water.
 In adverse times if religious actions are performed following Principles of Spirituality, then it is still in keeping with Scriptures.
 Hence in drought affected areas use the following alternatives to immersion of Ganesh Idols.